wuputah/wuputah.com/articles/2010-08-07-a-note-to-recruiters.markdown

     *  What it's like to work at the company, in terms of work expectations, office environment, and the corporate culture.
     *  What I might expect for compensation and benefits.
     *  All the standard information you would include in a job posting.
-Ryan Bigg [has a longer list][1] on what should be in a job posting.

     If you're unable to provide this information **by email**, whether it's due to contractual obligations, because your business model depends